jbddha/portfolio/README.md

 Hello and welcome to my gitHub!
 I created this repository as a place to share my python journey.
-I'm working through Automate the Boring Stuff with Python right now.
+I'm working through Automate the Boring Stuff with Python right now, but I've moved to just trying to build programs that work.
+Hands-on learning is definitely superior.
+My next project will be an IOC scanner.
 I'll keep this up to date with the 10 (or so) most recent programs I wrote.
-I'll also do my best to label them with the relevant concept explored.
 Thanks for visiting and happy scripting :)
 - Judah Calder